Thursday, March 31, 2022

 Insider Tip: Japonee Express offers one of the best sushi specials in town: order three rolls from a limited (but not small) menu for just $10.00.

-Located in the alley between Village Deli and Tracks, Osteria Rago is an authentic Italian restaurant & deli that strives to create Italian grandmother-style cooking in a rustic, cozy environment.
-A true hidden gem, Osteria's owners wanted to mimic the best eateries in Italy, often found off-the-beaten-path in narrow alleys & ancient passageways.
+Located in the alley between The Village Deli and Tracks, Osteria Rago is an authentic Italian restaurant & deli that strives to create Italian grandmother-style cooking in a rustic, cozy environment.
+A true hidden gem, Osteria's owners wanted to mimic the best eateries in Italy, often found off-the-beaten-path in narrow alleys and ancient passageways.
 The menu includes options for every budget and every Italian craving: sandwiches, wood-fired pizzas, house-made pasta, traditional entrees, and incredible Italian desserts.
 Osteria is also family-friendly, offering a kids menu for the littles in your life.

 Insider Tip: Osteria's sandwiches are not to be underestimated.
 Our personal favorites are the Di Parma and the Prosciutto Cotto.
 If you're dining in for a special occasion, the Tuscan Salmon and Veal Braciole are two of the best meals on the menu.
 Definitely save room for a cannoli... or don't, but eat one anyway!

-Those who have never stayed at the Graduate Hotel may not ever stumble across Poindexter Cafe, but the cafe is definitely worth a visit.
+Those who have never stayed at the Graduate Bloomington Hotel may not ever stumble across Poindexter Cafe, but it's is definitely worth a visit.
 Open to both hotel guests and the public, the Poindexter is a cozy space for meals, coffee breaks, and meetups.
 Decorated in a very vibrant & kitschy style, the ambiance has a comforting, vintage feel.
-The Graduate's concept is to celebrate the culture, heritage, and history of both the state and town it resides in through its design & decor — in the Poindexter, you'll find numerous floor-to-ceiling shelves lined with cookie jars, which is a nod to the record-setting Grannies Cookie Jars & Ice Cream in Metamora, Indiana.
+The Graduate's concept is to celebrate the culture, heritage, and history of both the state and town it resides in through its design & decor — at the Poindexter, you'll find numerous floor-to-ceiling shelves lined with cookie jars, which is a nod to the record-setting Grannies Cookie Jars & Ice Cream in Metamora, Indiana.

 Insider Tip: The Graduate is one of the most Instagrammable spots in B-Town.
 Be sure to snap a few pics to share while you're in the hotel and cafe!

-Located one block north of Kirkwood on 6th Street, and also accessible through Osteria Rago's alley, the Runcible Spoon is a charming, whimsical eatery that serves comfort food for breakfast, lunch, and dinner.
+Located one block north of Kirkwood on 6th Street, and also accessible through Osteria Rago's alley, The Runcible Spoon is a charming, whimsical eatery that serves comfort food for breakfast, lunch, and dinner.
 The Spoon's eclectic, Bohemian-style decor sets the restaurant apart from others in town.
 The eatery has four seating areas: the front patio, which is reminiscent of a secret garden; the main level inside the house, which has a Victorian library feel to it; the basement of the house, which is a bit more akin to your classic hole-in-the-wall diner, and the back patio, which is a more quiet, relaxed space than the other three.

 Insider Tip: The Runcible Spoon began as a coffee roastery in 1976 (the first in Bloomington!) and has been roasting coffee on their premises ever since.
 They offer a wide variety of roasts, including light and dark selections.
-If you're a coffee lover, definitely order a cup when you go to The Spoon!
+If you're a coffee lover, definitely order a cup when you go to The Spoon.

 Soma Coffee House & Juice Bar

-The caffeine-addicted and juice-obsessed will love Soma Coffee House & Juice Bar, located in the basement of Laughing Plant Cafe's building.
+The caffeine-addicted and juice-obsessed will love Soma Coffee House & Juice Bar, located in the basement of the former Laughing Plant Cafe's building.
 The quirky-cool Bloomington cafe chain offers classic & unique coffee beverages, fresh smoothies & juices, a wide range of hot & iced teas, and a variety of fresh-baked pastries for those who like to have something to munch on while enjoying their brew of choice.

 Insider Tip: Soma is another local Bloomington chain with multiple locations around town.
-If you aren't near Kirkwood, stop by their East location across from the Jacobs School of Music or their South location across the street from Feta Kitchen + Cafe.
+If you aren't near Kirkwood, stop by their east location across from the Jacobs School of Music or their south location across the street from Feta Kitchen + Cafe.

 Looking for more downtown shopping, restaurants, and nightlife?
 Check out these blogs: